zipibz/pharmacy-lookup/instructions.md

 # Instructions
-After exploring multiple development environment options for Laravel, the simplest in my opinion is to use native development tools out the variety of options available.
+After exploring multiple development environment options for Laravel, the simplest in my opinion is to use native development tools out of the variety of options available.
 Some of the environments I explored included: Laravel Valet, Homestead/Vagrant, and Laradock.

 That being said, if you are familiar with an easier way to set this up feel free to do so.
 These steps are what seemed to work best for me being new to Laravel.